 However, getting started in the cannabis industry requires getting approved by banks for real estate loans.

 Cannabis real estate can be hard to buy, but the ability for businesses to get a cannabis real estate loan is much easier now than it was just a couple of years ago.
 Nevertheless, depending on your state’s stance on marijuana, finding financing still may be no easy feat.

 Regardless of how accepted the cannabis industry is by the general public, it’s still more highly scrutinized than most industries.
-Like any business, you have to provide a detailed business plan and proforma models to prove to the bank or other financing partner that their investment is safe.
+Like any business, you have to provide a detailed business plan and proforma models.
+You need to prove to the lender that their investment is safe.

-Here we’ll go into what exactly cannabis real estate loans are, the different commercial property types, and some insights you should know before buying.
-We reached out to broker and cannabis real estate expert, Akiva Gottlieb from Lev Capital, to help provide insight on cannabis real estate loans.
+Here we’ll go into what exactly cannabis real estate loans are.
+This will include the different commercial property types and some insights you should know before buying.
+We reached out to broker and cannabis real estate expert, Akiva Gottlieb from Lev, to help provide insight on cannabis real estate loans.

 What Are Cannabis Real Estate Loans?

 Cannabis real estate loans are essentially the same as any other commercial real estate loan.
-The number one factor in determining if a bank will — or is legally permitted to — provide a cannabis real estate loan depends on the state’s laws.
+The main factor in determining if a bank will provide a cannabis real estate loan depends on the state’s laws.

 Nowadays, in a state where marijuana is entirely legal, if you have a solid product and business plan, the likelihood of securing a cannabis real estate loan is high.
 Banks now understand that cannabis is an industry they need to be investing in because of its tremendous growth rate.
 In these states, cannabis real estate loans will look like any other conventional real estate loan.
 They’ll have sub 5% interest rates at a standard 30-year amortization schedule.

 In states where cannabis is decriminalized, mixed-use or medical use only, it could be a different story.